VIVelev/lolita/README.md

 ### How to compile?

-To compile, for example, the `factorial.scm` example run:
+To compile, for example, `factorial.scm` run:
 ```bash
 cabal run lolita -- factorial.scm
 ```